SUSE-Enceladus/mash/doc/static/ec2_test_strategy_improvement.md

 Test scenarios will be generated based on the possible combinations of the specified features and instance types.

-For example if the instance supports `uefi-preferred` boot type and the `AmdSevSnp` cpu_option in AWS is set to be tested, the following test matrix will be generated
+For example, if the instance supports `uefi-preferred` boot type and the `AmdSevSnp` cpu_option in AWS is set to be tested, the following test matrix will be generated
 tests: